-The prologue and epilogue scripts can be very simple.
+The proloque and epiloque scripts can be very simple.
 On most systems, the script must declare the execution shell using the #!<SHELL> syntax (for example, "#!/bin/sh").
 In addition, the script may want to process context sensitive arguments passed by TORQUE to the script.

-Prolog Environment
+Prologue Environment

-The following arguments are passed to the prologue, prologue.user, and prologue.parallel scripts:
+The following arguments are passed to the proloque, proloque.user, and proloque.parallel scripts: